 - 3.1 The Annual Corporate Safeguarding Report includes details on: - Adults Social Care - Children and Family Services - Education, Early Years and Young People - Workforce - Housing - Partnership and Community Safety and Violence Against Women, Domestic Abuse and Sexual Violence (VAWDASV) - Placement Sufficiency, Out of County Placements and Operating Without Registration (OWRs) - Other areas of key focus - 3.2 The report highlights the changes to both Adults and Children and Family Services operating models and restructures that have been completed.
-Referrals continue to be high across both services, which resulted in continued high levels of caseloads pressures placed upon social work teams.
-However, this increased demand continues to be processed and managed successfully within compliance targets. - 3.3 The report details information regarding the number of safeguarding referrals made to both adults and children's teams, including those where thresholds were not met.
+Referrals continued to be high across both services, which resulted in continued high levels of caseloads pressures placed upon social work teams.
+However, this increased demand continued to be processed and managed successfully within compliance targets. - 3.3 The report details information regarding the number of safeguarding referrals made to both adults and children's teams, including those where thresholds were not met.
 It provides information relating to the number of Deprivation of Liberty Safeguards (DoLS) that have been applied for, as well as detailing information regarding children that have been required to be deprived of their liberty.
-This can be for a number of reasons such as if they are in a residential setting requiring high staff ratios or if they are unable to access the community without constant supervision. - 3.4 Provided in the report is information as to how many children have been placed on the Child Protection Register (CPR) throughout this time period, as well as providing information relating to how Public Law Outline (PLO) and Care Proceedings (CP) have been processed and supported. - 3.5 The report contains details relating to concerns held by the Education, Early Years and Youth Services directorate relating to increasing rates of both Permanent and Fixed Term exclusions from schools, along with details of the number of children and young people that are Educated Other Than At School (EOTAS) and Electively Home Educated (EHE). - 3.6 The report provides information relating to the new DBS process being followed in relation to DBS renewals and how HR/OD continue to provide workforce information to the Corporate Safeguarding Board, including data on training completion rates.
+This can be for a number of reasons such as if they are in a residential setting requiring high staff ratios or if they are unable to access the community without constant supervision. - 3.4 Provided in the report is information as to how many children have been placed on the Child Protection Register (CPR) throughout this time period, as well as providing information relating to how Public Law Outline (PLO) and Care Proceedings (CP) have been processed and supported. - 3.5 The report contains details relating to concerns held by the Education, Early Years and Youth Services directorate relating to increasing rates of both Permanent and Fixed Term exclusions from schools, along with details of the number of children and young people that are Educated Other Than At School (EOTAS) and Electively Home Educated (EHE). - 3.6 The report provides information relating to the new Disclosure and Barring Service (DBS) process being followed in relation to DBS renewals and how Human Resources and Organisational Development (HR/OD) continue to provide workforce information to the Corporate Safeguarding Board, including data on training completion rates. - 3.7 The report highlights the leveling off of numbers of people living in temporary accommodation, and where work has been completed to cross reference these individuals with the Social Services and Wellbeing Directorate.

-- 3.7 The report highlights the leveling off of numbers of people living in temporary accommodation, and where work has been completed to cross reference these individuals with the Social Services and Wellbeing Directorate. - 3.8 The report contains information relating to work completed by the Community Safety Partnership, including about the Assia Domestic Abuse service achieving the "Leading Lights" accreditation, making it the only council-led provision in Wales to hold this standard. - 3.9 Details of placement sufficiency, out of county placements and placements operating without registration are contained and discussed within the report as well as details relating to the work undertaken to support reductions and interventions for child exploitation.
+- 3.8 The report contains information relating to work completed by the Community Safety Partnership, including about the Assia Domestic Abuse service achieving the "Leading Lights" accreditation, making it the only council-led provision in Wales to hold this standard. - 3.9 Details of placement sufficiency, out of county placements and placements operating without registration are contained and discussed within the report as well as details relating to the work undertaken to support reductions and interventions for child exploitation. - 3.10 The draft report was presented to the Subject Overview and Scrutiny Committee 2 on 14th November 2024 for comment and consideration.
+For future Corporate Safeguarding Reports, the SOSC requested that comparable data be included from neighbouring local authorities in order to provide the picture as to how Bridgend is performing on a national scale.